Long-Term Servicing Channel (LTSC) for Surface devices

-For updated information on this topic, see Surface device compatibility with Windows 10 Long-Term Servicing Branch.
+For updated information on this topic, see Surface device compatibility with Windows 10 Long-Term Servicing Channel.
 For additional information on this update, see the Documentation Updates for Surface and Windows 10 LTSB Compatibility post on the Surface Blog for IT Pros.

 For more information about the servicing branches, see Overview of Windows as a service.

 LTSC prevents Surface devices from receiving critical Windows 10 feature updates and certain non-security servicing updates.
 Customers with poor experiences using Surface devices in the LTSC configuration will be instructed to switch to the Semi-Annual Channel.
 Furthermore, the Windows 10 Enterprise LTSB edition removes core features of Surface devices, including seamless inking and touch-friendly applications.
 It does not contain key in-box applications including Microsoft Edge, OneNote, Calendar or Camera.
 Therefore, productivity is impacted and functionality is limited.
 LTSC is not supported as a suitable servicing solution for general-purpose Surface devices.

 General-purpose Surface devices are intended to run on the Semi-Annual Channel to receive full servicing and firmware updates and forward compatibility with the introduction of new Surface features.
 In the Semi-Annual Channel, feature updates are available as soon as Microsoft releases them.